Rittalsd/RittalMerchant/README.md

 ## How to use

-1. Add it in your root build.gradle at the end of repositories:\a maven { url 'https://jitpack.io' }.
+1. Add it in your root build.gradle at the end of repositories: <br />
+maven { url 'https://jitpack.io' }.

 2. Add the dependency